Chuck Ragan

-Charles Allen Ragan (born October 30, 1974) is an American singer, songwriter, and guitarist.
+Charles Allen Ragan (born October 30, 1974) is an American singer, songwriter, guitarist, and author.
 He is the guitarist and vocalist of the band Hot Water Music.
-Ragan has also released a variety of solo material, including a series of 7-inches on No Idea Records, a live album and three studio albums on Side One Dummy Records.
+Ragan has also authored a book and released a variety of solo material, including five studio albums, two soundtracks, and two live albums, among other releases.

 Early and personal life

 Chuck Ragan is the son of former PGA and Ryder Cup golfer Dave Ragan and gospel singer and missionary Geraldine Ragan.

 Ragan is married.
 He and his wife have a son who was born in May 2015.

 Hot Water Music

 From October 1994 until 2006 Ragan was one of the lead singers for Gainesville, Florida-based punk rock band Hot Water Music.
 The group disbanded on good terms in 2005, and the other three members went on to form punk band The Draft, while Ragan continued a solo career playing mostly acoustic folk inspired music similar in tone to a former acoustic Hot Water Music side project called Rumbleseat signing to Side One Dummy Records.
 Hot Water Music reunited in 2007 for a tour across the United States and Europe, and in 2012, released a new album, Exister.